yuxi-liu-wired/cheela/src/dragonsegg/god24.md

 "They wouldn't be made of neutrons," Pierre replied.
 "My measurements show that although the interior of the star is made of neutrons, the outer crust has a density more like that of a white dwarf star, and its composition is quite complex, with most of the same atomic nuclei that we have in the Earth's crust, only much more neutron-rich and without the electron clouds around them."

 Pierre was perplexed.
 They had a mission here at Dragon's Egg.
 The mission was to get as much scientific data as possible from their vantage point only 400 km from the neutron star.
 His problem was that the magic gravitational elevator that had put them down into this orbit a few days ago would soon finish its complicated interlaced orbital pattern and would be returning to take them away again.
-They had only a limited amount of time&mdash;what should they do?
+They had only a limited amount of time---what should they do?

 Abdul spoke.
 "I don't really come onto shift for over an hour.
 Why don't I try to generate some kind of signal to send down in case there really is some form of intelligent life there, while the rest of you keep up with the science time line."